Camp

 • Monday – Tuesday: $130, Before Care: $20; After Care: $30

-School Break Camp details are found on the registration page.
+School Break Camp details and all required forms are provided on the camp registration portal.

 Please email education@treesatlanta.org if you have any questions.